jsmolka/blog/content/posts/the-bottle/index.md

 If we assume smaller osmolarities to be superior (foreshadowing), then we would want to go for a maltodextrin with a long chain length/low DE.
 Unfortunately it can be quite tricky to find as consumer grade products, because they don't need to be labeled and usually aren't.
 The typical rage of commercial maltodextrin I've seen online lies between 5% and 20%.

 ### Carbohydrates
 With the theory out of the way, let's continue with something practical.
-Glucose and fructose are the main sources of CHO.
+Glucose and fructose are the main sources of carbohydrates.
 The former is digested in the small intestine while the latter is digested in the liver.
 Both must pass through the stomach to reach their destination.
 Faster passage of the stomach results in better energy availability during exercise.
 A key factor in that is osmolarity.

-A [study by Vist and Maughan](pdf/gastric-emptying.pdf) explored the effect of osmolarity and CHO content on the rate of gastric emptying of liquids in man.
-They created four 600 ml test drinks with differing CHO sources and concentrations:
+A [study by Vist and Maughan](pdf/gastric-emptying.pdf) explored the effect of osmolarity and carbohydrate content on the rate of gastric emptying of liquids in man.
+They created four 600 ml test drinks with differing carbohydrate sources and concentrations:

 1. 40 g/l glucose, 222 mOsm/l (empty rectangle)
 2. 40 g/l maltodextrin (n = 5), 48 mOsm/l (filled rectangle)